Skip to main content Skip to footer

 Analysis paralysis is the feeling of being unable to choose due to overthinking to the point where it becomes too difficult to make a decision.
 This often occurs when we’re presented with too many options to choose from or when we’re continuously looking at different information before settling on one final choice.

 When it comes to dealing with analysis paralysis, what we’re essentially facing is anxiety over indecision.
-Rather than opting for the best choice, although maybe not a perfect solution, based on specific parameters, we become paralyzed by the fear of making the wrong decision.
+Rather than opting for the best choice, although maybe not a perfect solution, based on specific parameters, we become paralyzed by the fear of making a bad decision.

 People who face analysis paralysis might feel confused or overwhelmed with the details they’re considering to make a decision.
 This can leave us in a state where our confidence is shaken and we’re unable to move forward.
 When it comes to work, this can be a big challenge since it can leave tasks unfinished and deadlines unmet.